Tingwei-Wang/Tingwei-Wang.github.io/_pages/about.md

 # Welcome!

-I am a graduate student in Management from the University of Chinese Academy of Sciences (2021.09–2024.06), with a strong academic interest in **environmental economics**, **sustainable development policy**, and **data-driven policy evaluation**.
+I am a graduate student in Management Science from the [University of Chinese Academy of Sciences]() (2021.09–2024.06), with a strong academic interest in **environmental economics**, **sustainable development policy**, and **data-driven policy evaluation**.
 I hold a B.A. in Economics from Dalian University of Technology.

 My academic training and research assistantships have equipped me with solid foundations in **microeconomics**, **quantitative methods**, and **environmental governance frameworks**.
 I am proficient in Stata and have beginner experience in R and Python for applied policy analysis.